Toyota again leads U.S. auto reliability survey, Buick surprises

 Buick, a "near-luxury" brand, does well in the survey because it has few models and none of the pickup trucks or truck-based SUVs that hurt the ratings of GM stablemates Chevrolet and Cadillac, said Jake Fisher, director of automotive testing for Consumer Reports.

-In the past decade, all brands in Consumer Reports and other third-party surveys have had improvements in reliability, especially the major U.S. automakers GM, Ford Motor Co (F.N) and Chrysler, now Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N).
+In the past decade, all brands in Consumer Reports and other third-party surveys have had improvements in reliability, especially the major U.S. automakers GM, Ford Motor Co and Chrysler, now Fiat Chrysler Automobiles .

 Fiat Chrysler still lags far behind.
 Its brands took the bottom four spots in the 29-brand survey.
 Its most successful brand in terms of sales and reliability is its Jeep SUV lineup, which gained four slots to No. 23.